×

 • Leaked anastomosis

-The patient’s behaviour and lifestyle choices following the surgery significantly impact the success of bariatric surgery.
-Patients must adhere strictly to the diet plan recommended by the dietician and attend behavioural therapy sessions to improve their attitudes toward food and activity.
+The patient’s behavior and lifestyle choices following the surgery significantly impact the success of bariatric surgery.
+Patients must adhere strictly to the diet plan recommended by the dietitian and attend behavioral therapy sessions to improve their attitudes toward food and activity.

 Diet Before Surgery